 In the example pictured above, a shop employs two estimators, three nonstructural technicians, four structural technicians, and two refinish technicians.

 These courses prepare technicians at the shop with the knowledge needed to understand the vehicle construction beneath the structure of today’s modern vehicles, which can significantly impact a complete, safe and quality repair.
 Even if the repair is outsourced, a general understanding of the work involved is essential.
+Watch this video to learn about Location Level training.

 Hands-On Skills Development